 Opening Night Skinny Notes

-The Isles have been involved in four shutouts on Opening Night.
-Chico Resch blanked the Flyers in 1976, while the Kings (Stephane Fiset in 1996), Panthers (Jose Theodore in 2011), and Blue Jackets (Sergei Bobrovsky in 2017) turned the trick on the Isles.
+The Isles have been involved in five shutouts on Opening Night.
+Chico Resch blanked the Flyers in 1976 and Semyon Varlamov had a clean sheet against the Rangers in January 2021, while the Kings (Stephane Fiset in 1996), Panthers (Jose Theodore in 2011), and Blue Jackets (Sergei Bobrovsky in 2017) turned the trick on the Isles.

 Schedule by Month

-The 23 active players represent five nationalities: American (Greene, Leddy, Lee, Mayfield, Nelson, Wahlstrom), Canadian (thirteen players), Swedish (Aho), Russian (Sorokin and Varlamov) and Estonian (Komarov).
+The twenty-three active players represent four nationalities: American (Fasching, Lee, Mayfield, Nelson, Palmieri, and Wahlstrom), Canadian (eleven players), Swedish (Holmstrom, Engvall and Aho), Russian (Romanov, Sorokin, and Varlamov).

 Old and Young